lizdotsh/minlizhash/README.md

-# Web Crawl Processing
+# WIP

+WIP implimentation of the minhash algorithm (LSH coming soon) for comaring document similarity.

-Not meant to be performant or actually usd, but as a learning opportunity.
+Not meant to be performant or actually usd, created as learning exercise.